amacaluso/amacaluso.github.io/content/teaching/Theses/index.md

 # Co-Supervision of Graduate Students

-I report the list of students (past and present) under my supervision who have worked on a thesis on quantum artificial intelligence.
-In all cases, the student did not have prior knowledge of quantum computing.
+I report the list of students under my supervision who have worked on a thesis on quantum artificial intelligence.
 ---

 ## Alessandro Rizzo (MSc)